OMGToFo/AudioVisualizer/README.md

 This worked fine on the computer locally, but not deployed on streamlit sharing.

 The second try uses Streamlit WebRTC which should be able to run on Streamlit Sharing...
+.. but it still does not work.
+So don't go to https://simpleaudiovisualizer.streamlit.app/